 Once in the Analytics section, you can view the report by scrolling down on your iOS mobile device:

 To view the analytics for one of your videos, tap the [•••] menu next to the video you want to view and tap Analytics.
-Creators can see the video’s Views, Impressions, View rate, Vimeo Likes, and Views by URL for the past 30 days.
+Creators can see the video’s Views, Impressions, View rate, Vimeo Likes, and Views by URL for the past 30 days or by a custom date range.

 Save to Camera Roll